olegon/pmd-challenge/README.md

 ## How do I test the workload?

-If you trust me, just execute the following commands.
+If you trust me, inside './terraform' directory, just execute the following commands.

 ```bash
 # GET /